Optimizing Talent Pipeline Management for Sustainable Growth

 • Are you advertising roles in strategic locations?

-Once you have found ways to source talent strategically, you need to engage with the talent.
-It involves a more personalized approach, creating relationships and having meaningful conversations with candidates about what you are looking for and what you can offer them.
-You can do this by sending personalized communication through career channels (such as LinkedIn), hosting networking events, creating an online community, and developing groups where identified talent can be the first to see new announcements or open roles.
+Engaging with the talent you've sourced involves a personalized approach, building relationships, and having meaningful conversations with candidates about what you are looking for and what you can offer them.
+You can do this by sending personalized communication through career channels such as LinkedIn, hosting networking events, creating an online community, and developing groups where identified talent can be the first to see new announcements or open roles.

 Once you have an established system for finding and engaging with talent, create a database to store information about potential candidates.
-When it comes time to fill an opening, this system can provide a clear, easy way to identify professionals with the relevant skills for your job opening.
-You may want to include pertinent metrics in your database, such as candidate skills, location, expertise, preferred role, and experience levels.
+When it comes time to fill an opening, this system can provide a clear, easy way to identify professionals with the relevant skills for the role.
+You may want to include pertinent metrics in your database, such as candidate skills, location, expertise, preferred roles, and experience levels.

 Not only does upskilling and reskilling your employees improve employee satisfaction, but it also helps build a talent pool within your organization.
-While you may feel tempted to focus on a specific team or employee subset, you may want to consider employees across your entire organization when building your talent database and offering development opportunities.
-While an employee may currently exist in a specific role, they could have a separate, underutilized skill set that’s an asset to your business.
+While you may be tempted to focus on a specific team or employee subset, consider employees across your entire organization when building your talent database and offering development opportunities.
+While an employee may currently hold a specific role, they may also possess a separate, underutilized skill set that’s an asset to your business.

 Benchmark your talent with global skill insights